-But by the end of the month, the temperature will, on average, rise to a relatively comfortable 41 degrees, with the low at 28 degrees.
-Quite an improvement.
+The weather in Moscow tends to fluctuate in March, with the beginning of the month being much colder then the temperatures rising as the days go on.
 More good news: The length of the day increases by more than two hours from the beginning of March to the end.

 What to Pack

-St. Patrick's Day in Moscow is celebrated the week of March 17th.
-Check ahead for scheduled events related to this fun-filled Irish holiday, which is a big deal in Russia where on this one day, everyone's wearing green.
+- St. Patrick's Day: St. Patty's Day is celebrated the week of March 17 in Russia.
+Check ahead for scheduled events related to this fun-filled Irish holiday, which is a big deal in Russia where on this one day, everyone wears green.

 - Russian Fashion Week: Designers, celebrities, and fashion icons gather every year in Moscow for the spring fashion week.
 In 2019, it will be held from March 30 to April 3.